Founded in 2009, Purpose New York serves as our headquarters.

 Luz is a graduate of Boston University.
 Away from Purpose, Luz’s life is driven by three other “Ps”: Peloton, podcasts and her pet dog, Pierre.

 As an Associate Strategist at Purpose, Alessia researches and analyzes the sociological, political and cultural dimensions that shape campaign landscapes.
 She is passionate about steering corporate social responsibility in creative directions and uses her multicultural perspective to deliver insights that shape meaningful, action-oriented work.
-At Purpose, she has worked with clients including Bloomberg Philanthropies and The Bill and Melinda Gates Foundation.
+At Purpose, she has worked with clients including Bloomberg Philanthropies, The Bill and Melinda Gates Foundation, and Darkness to Light.

 Alessia brings experience from both the political and non-profit sector.
 Before joining Purpose, she worked in data visualization at Mike Bloomberg’s political tech startup, Hawkfish — a 2020 Election effort that engaged with Democratic candidates & causes to reach voters using robust technology, data, and digital-first storytelling.
 Prior to this, Alessia worked in communications at the American Red Cross and on immigration casework at the office of Congressman Brad Schneider.